davidbrowne/dsga/docs/DOCUMENTATION.md

 #### Geometric Functions
 The geometric functions treat a vector as an entity instead of as a collection of components.

-The vector component type may be of the vector types except bool.
+The vector component type may be any of the vector types except bool.

 * ```innerProduct()``` - not in GLSL -  similar to ```dot()```